PedroMTQ/mantis/README.md

 ### Quick configuration

+### Quick configuration
+1. `git lfs install`
-1. `git clone ssh://git@git-r3lab-server.uni.lu:8022/pedro.queiros/mantis.git`
+2. `git clone git@github.com:PedroMTQ/mantis.git`
-2. Go to cloned mantis folder and run `conda env create -f mantis_env.yml`
+3. Go to cloned mantis folder and run `conda env create -f mantis_env.yml`
-3. Run `conda activate mantis_env`
+4. Run `conda activate mantis_env`
-4. Go up one folder and run `python mantis setup_databases`
+5. Go up one folder and run `python mantis setup_databases`
-5. Run `python mantis run_mantis -t target_faa`
+6. Run `python mantis run_mantis -t target_faa`

+The step 1. is essential to make sure you correctly download `NOG_sql.tar.gz` from the Resources folder.
+An alternative to using lfs is to just manually downlaod the file yourself and put it in the mantis/Resources folder.

 **Custom hmms**